top of page

 6. to find out what we, or someone else needs, is the end goal of NVC.

-7. everyone is capable to access empathy (so we get frustrated when they claim the opposite) at any time with the right (NVC) approach.
+7. everyone is capable to access empathy at any time with the right (NVC) approach.

-8. the assumptions on which NVC is based are "truths" that we can argue with, rather than useful tools to create connection.
+8. the assumptions that NVC is based on, are "truths" that we can't argue with.

 9. it is better, (or righter), to express feelings and needs, than to express thoughts and opinions.